faakye-konadu/myportfoliosite/_pages/about.md

 permalink: /about/
 ---

-Mr. Faakye Konadu Samuel is a data analyst and helps organisations make data-driven decisions.
+Mr. Faakye Konadu Samuel is a data analyst.
 He is very fluent in programming languages like R, Python, SQL, Microsoft PowerBI, Stata, and Eviews.
 He is also a chartered economist and holds two masters' degrees;

 * Master of Science in Financial Economics-Ghana Institute of Management and Public Administration-Ghana.